Optimizing Specification of Non-Gapped Line Arresters

 Mechanical Considerations

 Installing LSAs that hang directly from power lines also requires examining various mechanical considerations.
 Such an installation method is quite common these days and can also be used for live line installation.
 Overhead lines typically have dampers installed at predetermined positions around the line insulators or along the conductor to control vibrations and swinging.
 If LSAs are installed without considering these, their positive damping effects can diminish.
 Typically, line dampers should be placed on either side of an NGLA but the distance between them may need to be calculated in each case.
-A CIGRE Working Group has looked into how best to install LSAs without distorting the mechanical properties of the lines or the units themselves.
+A CIGRE Working Group looked into how best to install LSAs without distorting the mechanical properties of the lines or the units themselves.

 Sometimes weights are hung under insulators to stabilize a line.
 This same solution can also be used with NGLAs such that the weights hanging below them function as dampers for the line.
 It is important, however, to allow enough free movement of disconnector cables so that line vibrations do not fatigue the earth leads.